-Giving sworn testimony, HRX said that he had started with LX in March 2005 but that he had not been at the Friday 2 July 2010 meeting.
+Giving sworn testimony, the claimant (hereafter referred to as HRX) said that he had started with LX in March 2005 but that he had not been at the Friday 2 July 2010 meeting.
 However, he was called to a meeting with NOD (an insolvency executive working to SC) early in the following week to be told that his old contract had ended and that he now worked for the receiver (SC).
 HRX was "reasonably confident" that there would be a role for him.
 He thought that he would get the same terms.
 He was surprised that he got a second P45.